0745vipno-png/Office-microservices/docs/architecture.md

 │        Boundary / I-O Layer（邊界層）        │
 │                                             │
 │  Report Archiver                             │
-│  - 從 STDIN 接收文字                         │
+│  - STDIN only                               │
-│  - 不解析、不理解內容                       │
-│  - 將輸出轉為不可變歷史紀錄                  │
+│  - No parsing / No inference                │
 │                                             │
 │  reports/                                   │
 │    ├─ daily_snapshot/                       │